blazium-engine/blazium-docs/tutorials/ui/gui_using_fonts.rst

 OpenType font features
 ~~~~~~~~~~~~~~~~~~~~~~

-Godot supports enabling OpenType font features, which are a standardized way to
+Blazium supports enabling OpenType font features, which are a standardized way to
 define alternate characters that can be toggled without having to swap font
 files entirely.
 Despite being named OpenType font features, these are also
 supported in TrueType (``.ttf``) and WOFF/WOFF2 font files.